GcFXP0nWAAAoLiK.jpg

 https://www.youtube.com/watch?v=RvjlXIPwRVo

 Amaranth and Astarion’s initial bond forms quickly out of necessity when they and the rest of the party become infected with a Mind Flayer tadpole.
-Astarion’s charm and wit capture Amaranth’s curiosity.
-He’s resistant and continues to dodge her attempts to get to know him.
-But finds himself drawn to her open heart and good nature.
+Astarion’s charm and wit instantly capture Amaranth’s curiosity.
+Yet there’s also a sense of detachment that sparks her desire to learn more about him as a person.

 When he accidentally reveals his secret about being a vampire spawn, he’s shocked when Amaranth offers her blood to him instead, telling him it doesn’t matter to her what he is.
-He's just Astarion to her.
+He's simply Astarion to her.
+And as proof of her trust in him, she reveals her Feywild origins to him.

-Amaranth slips away from camp in her wolf form as she tries to metaphorically outrun her fear of getting close to the group.
-Astarion finds her while out hunting, and he instantly recognizes her howling at the moon in a field, despite never having seen her in that form yet.
-She falls asleep with her head in his lap as he tells her running won’t help.
-That she’ll have to face her inner demons eventually if she ever wants to be truly free.
+Under the light of the full moon, Amaranth slips away from camp in her wolf form.
+As she metaphorically attempts to outrun her fears, terrified she’s growing attached to her companions.
+Astarion finds her while out hunting, and instantly recognizes her howling at the moon in a field.
+She falls asleep with her head in his lap as he tells her running won’t help if she wants to be truly free.

-While the two of them are sharing a drink together away from camp after a long day, she says to Astarion that she’s never been kissed before.
-Seeing an opportunity to use that knowledge to his advantage, he offers to be her first.
-She consents out of both trust and the fear that she may not have another chance in the future.
-Their flirtation and physical closeness continue to escalate, and when Astarion offers to meet her after the Tiefling party, she shares her first night of intimacy with him.
+While the two of them are sharing a drink away from camp down by the river, Amaranth admits to Astarion that she’s never been kissed before.
+Seeing an opportunity, he offers to be her first.
+She consents out of trust, her belief that neither of them has romantic feelings for each other, and the fear that she may not have another chance in the future.
+They continue to grow closer, and when Astarion offers to meet her after the Tiefling party, she shares her first night of intimacy with him.

-As they move toward Moonrise Towers, their relationship grows more intense—and Amaranth’s fear of abandonment begins to subtly manifest when she’s with Astarion.
-Amaranth opens up more about her past in the Feywild and with the shadow druids, including her losses and guilt over her parents.
+On the road to Moonrise Towers, their relationship grows more intense, and Amaranth’s fear of abandonment begins to subtly manifest when she’s with Astarion.
+Amaranth opens up more about her past with the shadow druids.
+How she caused her only friend's death, and guilt over her parents.
 Astarion, in turn, confesses some details about his centuries under Cazador.

-Right before Astarion confesses to her, the two get into an argument.
-Astarion warns Amaranth that if she continues to leave her heart open for anyone to see, she’ll end up giving it to the wrong person and getting hurt.
-Astarion knows he’s lashing out because of his guilt, and is scared to admit to her he tried to manipulate her at first due to her past, worried this will irreversibly break her trust in him because he knows how important it is to her.
+Right before Astarion confesses to her, the two get into a heated argument.
+Astarion lashes out of guilt at Amaranth that if she continues to leave her heart open for anyone to see, she’ll end up giving it to the wrong person and getting hurt.
+He’s scared to admit to her that he tried to manipulate her at first because her past, worried that this will irreversibly break her trust in him.
 He gets some advice from Shadowheart that gives him the courage to come clean.
-Amaranth storms off after the fight and goes to fight the orthon herself, with Karlach noticing and having to almost drag her back until she talks some sense into her.
-Amaranth had been scared up until this point it wasn’t genuine love she felt for Astarion, but rather she was latching onto him out of overwhelming loneliness.
-She eventually comes to the conclusion her feelings for him are real after his confession and admission, and the two have no idea what being in a relationship is like, but they start learning together.
+Amaranth storms off after the fight and goes to fight the orthon herself, with Karlach noticing and having to nearly drag her back until she talks some sense into her.
+Amaranth had been scared up until this point that it wasn’t genuine love she felt for Astarion, but rather she was latching onto him out of overwhelming loneliness.

-During the confrontation with Cazador, he reveals that after he became suspicious of Astarion’s numerous failures to bring sacrifices back for the ritual.
-He forced Astarion to come clean about his secret.
-Seeing Amaranth’s influence on his spawn and fearing what might happen if it continued unchecked, he compelled Astarion to forget her.
-After the ritual she was so traumatized and broken she unknowingly shut him out.
-Frozen by the fear she would end up hurting him too.
+During the confrontation with Cazador, he reveals that after he became suspicious of Astarion’s numerous failures to bring sacrifices back for the ritual, he forced Astarion to come clean about his secret and immediately compelled Astarion to forget her existence.
+After she escaped the shadow druids, Amaranth was so traumatized and broken she returned to the Feywild to heal, and her memories of him gradually began to fade away due to the magic there.

 When Astarion has the choice to either complete the ritual or spare the other spawn, it’s Amaranth’s love and her belief in him that he can be better than Cazador that brings him back to his senses.
-Astarion realizes that he can be free without having to change—without losing himself to the darkness.
+Astarion realizes that he can be free without having to change.
+Without losing himself to the darkness that Cazador had centuries ago.
 And Amaranth was the one who helped him open his eyes.

 In the cemetery later that night, Astarion asks Amaranth to recall their shared past together.
 She can't help but feel guilty that she allowed herself to forget their past.
 But Astarion reassures her that what matters is they found each other.
 They're free now and can finally let go of their fears as they share an intimate night over his grave.